 - The removal of any tree over five inches in diameter at breast height (dbh) requires a tree permit when the tree is within the legally defined front, side, or rear setbacks of any residential or commercial property next to a public right-of-way.
 For setback info: City Code Chapter 21.50 – Bulk Regulations Tables.
 Download, fill out and submit a tree removal permit as instructed in the document.

 - The removal of any tree in the Historic District requires approval of the Historic Preservation Commission.
-Please submit a tree removal permit and a HPC Administrative Approval Application.
+Please submit a tree removal permit and an HPC Administrative Approval Application.
 Check to see if your property is in the Historic District.

-- Tree replacement requirements for aforementioned item 2 and 3:
+- Tree replacement requirements for aforementioned items 2 and 3:

 - The removal of any tree within a hundred feet of the water requires a simplified buffer management plan or a buffer management plan for buffer exemption area or a major/minor buffer management plan.
 Please submit the forms to the Department of Planning and Zoning (P&Z).